Adise211/home-assignment/README.md

 # Home Assignment

-This project is built with modern React technologies and provides a comprehensive data management solution with admin panel functionality.
+This project is built with modern React technologies.

 ## Tech Stack